Fliplet/fliplet-cli/docs/API/fliplet-helper.md

 Helpers can be created by defining them via **screen or global JavaScript code** in your apps.
 A helper requires a **name** and its **configuration object** which defines its behaviour.

+First of all, add the `fliplet-helper` package to your screen or app's dependencies via Fliplet Studio.

 Once an helper is defined in your Javascript code with `Fliplet.Helper(name, definition)`, you can start using it in the Screens of your apps as shown in the example below:

 ##### JavaScript